Workmanship: Workmanship in society

 Workmanship was likely a valued human attribute even in prehistoric times.
 In the opinion of the economist and sociologist Thorstein Veblen, the sense of workmanship is the single most important attribute governing the material well-being of a people, with the parental instinct coming a close second.

 There have been periods in history when workmanship was looked down on; for example in Classical Greece and Ancient Rome, where it had become associated with slavery.
 This was not always the case—in the archaic period Greeks had valued workmanship, celebrating it in Homeric hymns.
 In the Western world, a return to a more positive attitude towards work emerged with the rise of Christianity.
 Veblen said the social value of workmanship in Europe reached its peak with the "Era of handicraft".
 The era began as workmanship flourished in response to the relative peace and security of property rights that Europe had achieved by the Late Middle Ages.
 The era ended as machine-driven processes began to displace the need for workmanship after the Industrial Revolution.

 Workmanship was so central during the handicraft era, that, according to Veblen, even key theological questions were re-framed from "What has God ordained?" to "What has God wrought?".
 The high value placed on workmanship could sometimes be oppressive.
 For example, one explanation for the origin of the English phrase sent to Coventry is that it reflects the practice where London guild members who were expelled due to poor workmanship were forced to move to Coventry, which used to be a guild-free town.
 But workmanship was widely appreciated by common people.
 When workers accustomed to practicing high standards of workmanship were first recruited to work on production lines in factories, it was common for them to walk out, as the new roles were relatively monotonous, giving them little scope to use their skills.
-After Henry Ford introduced the first assembly line in 1913, had to recruit about ten men to find one willing to stay in the job.
+After Henry Ford introduced the first assembly line in 1913, he had to recruit about ten men to find one willing to stay in the job.
 Over time, and with Ford offering high rates of pay, aversion to the new ways of working was reduced.